 This story in a nutshell: Time has gone batty because the Doctor hasn’t died…

 Scots Tart: I genuinely feel that where Amy and Rory have been left now is the perfect stopping off point for their characters.
-I didn’t warm to her at all in her first series but given the torture she has been through this year I couldn’t help but change my opinion.
-I’m still not sure about her being satisfied with her baby growing up with mercenaries but then I guess she did grow up with her daughter in a way (Mels, try not to think about it too hard or you’ll give yourself a hernia).
+I didn’t warm to her at all in her first series but given the torture she has been through this year I couldn’t help but change my opinion sightly.
+I’m still not sure about her being satisfied with her baby growing up with mercenaries but then I guess she did grow up with her daughter in a perverse way (Mels, try not to think about it too hard or you’ll give yourself a hernia).
 Dropping Amy and Rory off and giving them a house and a car so they are safe and settled is just about the perfect ending and with the two parents and their daughter reunited at the climax of this tale and laughing together at the Doctor’s ingenious escape, this could happily be the last time we see any of them.
 What else can be done with Amy?
 She’s met the Doctor, waited for him, met him again, waited for him again, met him again, had the culture shock of the TARDIS, tried to get in the Doctor’s knickers, travelled with her husband, lost her husband from all time and space, got him back again, got married, regained her parents, had a baby, lost her baby, grew up with her baby, discovered who her baby is, grown old waiting for the Doctor and Rory to save her, prevented that and finally been forced to leave the TARDIS to keep her safe.
-Taking the character beyond all this madness would feel like treading water which parts of The Wedding of River Song already does since it features a parallel Amy who has once again lost her husband (this is getting sloppy now Amy.
-Look down the back of the sofa, that’s where things usually are).
-Amy has felt fresh and interesting this year (whereas last year she felt like a backstabbing wench) but she’s pretty much been done to death and I feel it is now time to try out a new dynamic with the 11th Doctor.
+Taking the character beyond all this madness would feel like treading water which parts of The Wedding of River Song already does since it features a parallel Amy who has once again lost her husband (this is getting sloppy now Amy - look down the back of the sofa, that’s where things usually are).
+Amy has felt much more interesting this year (whereas last year she felt like a backstabbing wench) but she’s pretty much been done to death and I feel it is now time to try out a new dynamic with the 11th Doctor.
 Her murder of Madame Kovarian does surprise but it leaves me feeling kind of ambivalent towards the character again – perhaps River would have turned out to be a psychopath anyway?
 Amy realising that the Doctor is her son in law is just about the perfect closing line she could have asked for.

 Loyal Roman: The man who dies and dies again, as the Silence call him.
 Poor sod.
 Is that how is going to be remembered?